Click here for details of the layouts at our recent exhibitions in our new city centre exhibition venue:

-Thanks to acw71000 for permission to include this link.
+Thanks to acw71000 for permission to include this video

 The Manchester Model Railway Society was formed at a public meeting on March 24, 1925 at The Clarion Café in Market Street.
 At first, the Society staged half-yearly exhibitions of members’ work at their regular meetings, and it was not until 14th November 1931 that the first public exhibition was staged.
 This was a one day event at a Sunday school in the centre of Manchester with an admission charge of 3d (1¼p).
 The event was successful, and by 1933 it had evolved into a three day exhibition at the Albert Hall (just opposite Manchester’s Free Trade Hall) where it continued until 1938.